Dorif/fragalyseqt/README.md

 If you wish more sizing uniformity - use LSQ weighted spline sizing.
 Its precision grows from 1st to 5th order.
 The same way grows resource consumption.

+Pure LSQ calling is good at calling highly multiplexed and noisy data with some degree of anomalous migration.

 Hit "SizeCall" button each time you change peak detection settings, apply baseline correction and denoising, hide/show channel or open new file.